 If the applicant has decision letters from FEMA, ask for copies and review them.
 Denial letters will provide the denial reason.
 FEMA may list multiple denial reasons in the same letter.
 For example, the applicant may have received a letter denying them for home repair assistance because the “home is safe to occupy” and because they did not successfully prove ownership.

 Practice Tip: If the applicant requests legal assistance months after an application to FEMA for assistance, and has not received any decision letters from FEMA, check to see if they have set up an online account and received decision letters there.
-Sometimes applicants who do not have reliable access to the internet set up online accounts because a family member or friend helps them, and then they later cannot access the online account.
+Sometimes applicants who do not have reliable access to the internet set up online accounts because a family member or friend helps them and then they later cannot access the online account.

 Practice Tip: Always get written, signed consent from the applicant to release their FEMA disaster assistance records to a third party and a copy of the applicant’s ID at the beginning of the representation.
 Both documents must be submitted with all appeals to FEMA, so having them ready will save time in the future.

+FEMA has a standard written consent form available here.
 The written consent should include the following information:

 - The applicant’s full name